DarkKirb/akkoma-fe/README.md

-# Pleroma-FE
+# Hynetsoc-FE

 This is a fork of Pleroma-FE from the Pleroma project, with support for new Akkoma features such as:
 - MFM support via [marked-mfm](https://akkoma.dev/sfr/marked-mfm)
 - Custom emoji reactions

+And specificly, this is a tweaked version with all the hyena.network themes and tweaks in place

 # For Translators

 The [Weblate UI](https://translate.akkoma.dev/projects/akkoma/pleroma-fe/) is recommended for adding or modifying translations for Pleroma-FE.

 Alternatively, edit/create `src/i18n/$LANGUAGE_CODE.json` (where `$LANGUAGE_CODE` is the [ISO 639-1 code](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) for your language), then add your language to [src/i18n/messages.js](https://akkoma.dev/AkkomaGang/pleroma-fe/src/branch/develop/src/i18n/messages.js) if it doesn't already exist there.